qutip/qutip/README.md

 We are grateful for [Nori's lab](https://dml.riken.jp/) at RIKEN and [Blais' lab](https://www.physique.usherbrooke.ca/blais/) at the Institut Quantique for providing developer positions to work on QuTiP.

-We also thank Google for supporting us by financing GSoC student to work on the QuTiP as well as [other supporting organizations](https://qutip.org/#supporting-organizations) that have been supporting QuTiP over the years.
+We also thank Google for supporting us by financing GSoC students to work on the QuTiP as well as [other supporting organizations](https://qutip.org/#supporting-organizations) that have been supporting QuTiP over the years.

 Installation